about this blog

 Why a catholic dialogue?

-Dialogue is difficult within a church who`s official voice must be male and ordained.
-This doesn`t mean that great conversations and dialogues don`t occur outside of curial halls or diocesan chanceries.
-They do.
-This blog is my humble attempt at such a dialogue – a catholic dialogue, with a small `c`.
-The word catholic means universal, or concerning the whole.
-While this blog may be a dialogue on the Catholic faith (with a big `c`), I hope that the dialogue can be truly catholic with a small `c`.
+While this blog will often focus on issues within the Catholic faith (with a big `c`), I hope that the dialogue can be truly catholic with a small `c`.
 Think of catholic as being an adverb, describing a dialogue where all are welcome, and all voices can be heard!

 Who am I?